jtiosue/qubovert/README.rst

   pip install -e .

-Then you can use it in Python with
+Then you can use it in Python versions 3.6 and above with

 .. code:: python